cccbr/runningatower/content/docs/ringingroom/_index.md

 Further advice may be available from your local Society or the ***[CCCBR](../glossary/#cccbr)***.
 If the problem is larger then consult a professional.
 There is further information at [sound control (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2021/01/Mike-Banks-noise.pdf).

-# Other areas to consider
+## Other areas to consider

-## CCTV
+### CCTV

 ![CCTV at Ledbury](cctv_350.jpg)

 This may cover multiple areas.
 Images of the ringing room and bell chamber are useful for visitors who may not be able to access the tower.
 Images of the bell chamber are useful for learners.
 Images of other areas in and around the building may provide additional security, etc.

-## Communication
+### Communication

-Links to the body of the building, especially where the ringing room is separate, also need to be considered.
+Links to the body of the building, especially where the ringing room is separate, need to be considered.
 The answer may be as simple as a bell pull or as complex as a telephone/visual communication system.
-This can assist with timings for services (especially weddings) and other activities within the building.
+This can assist with timings for events (especially weddings at churches) and other activities within the building.

-## Kitchen
+### Kitchen

 This may consist of a kettle, mugs and a means of taking the latter away for cleaning.
-These must be compliant with hygiene requirements
+These must be compliant with hygiene requirements.
+There may be restricted access when this is the main part of the building.

-## Toilet(s)
+### Toilet(s)

-As these are normally in the main part of the building access may be restricted.
+As these may be in the main part of the building access may be restricted.

-## Parking
+### Parking

+There may be accessible parking as part of the premises although access is probably, restricted especially at times when events (including church services).
+In town settings it may be worthwhile publicising where the nearest accessible parking can be found.

 ## Image Credits